The Aiptasia Destroyers

 Putting them to work

 The best thing about using peppermint shrimp for aiptasia control (as opposed to chemical treatment or physical removal, for example) is that all you really need to do is add them to the tank.
 They are quite hardy (especially aquacultured peppermint shrimp) and do fine in captivity without any special care.
 The only thing you might want to watch for is, of course, predatory fish that might attack them (lionfish, large wrasses, large dottybacks, etc.).

 Peppermint shrimp pose minimal threat to other aquarium inhabitants.
 They even get along well with each other.
 The only complaints against them are rather minor.
 For one, they might steal food from LPS corals; this can be remedied simply by chasing them away until the coral has fully engulfed its meal.
 Another complaint is that they will sometimes ignore aiptasia if they get fed a lot of other foods.
 The answer to this one is also simple; keep them hungry by limiting supplemental feeding until they have eliminated most/all of the aiptasia!

 The peppermint shrimp has a whole lot of great qualities.
 Let’s just forget for a second that they are a proven and effective defense against aiptasia anemones, one of the biggest all-time scourges of reef aquarium keeping.
 This is a truly handsome creature, exhibiting a very bold pattern and vibrant coloration.
 It is reef-safe and about as peaceful as reef crustaceans come.
 They are even hardy and easy to take care of.
 No wonder that the peppermint shrimp is one of the most popular reef aquarium invertebrates of all time!

-Purchase captive bred peppermint shrimp for your tank today!
+Purchase captive bred peppermint shrimp for sale for your tank today!